 You might have heard about Rocket Languages before.
-It’s a course that does things a different way than most traditional language programs.
-It works by focusing on real language that is going to help you speak while you’re travelling (or living inside another country).
+It’s a course that does things a different way than most traditional language courses.
+It works by focusing on real language learning that is going to help you speak while you’re traveling (or living in another country).
 So that’s why today we are going to discuss the Rocket Russian review.

-In total there are around 144 hours of language lessons divided into 104 lessons.
-So the price of the program might seem a bit steep at first.
+In total, Rocket Russian has around 144 hours of language and culture lessons divided into 104 interactive audio lessons.
+So the Rocket Russian cost of the program might seem a bit steep at first.
 But if you take into account the number of hours that you get for it + the fact that it’s not a monthly subscription, then everything starts to look a lot better.

-So you can expect to make a lot of progress in both your speaking, listening, reading (and even writing!) abilities.
-As I said before, the course is around 144 hours long.
+So you can expect to make a lot of progress in both your speaking, listening, and reading (and even writing lessons) abilities.
+As I said before, the course is around 144 hours of lesson time long.
 So if you do around half an hour every day for about 6 days a week – to give your brain a little rest on Sunday – then it will take around half a year to complete the course.

 2 Types of learners who will benefit the most from the program

-- People who have no previous knowledge of Russian – the program start off with the simplest phrases and gradually builds its way up to more difficult sentences.
-Every lesson is conversation based so you will be learning real applicable Russian along the way.
+- For people who have no previous knowledge of the Russian language and culture – the program starts off with the simplest phrases and gradually builds its way up to more difficult sentences.
+Every lesson is conversation-based so you will be learning real applicable Russian along the way.

-- People who want an all-in-one program for learning Russian – if you like to keep things organized and don’t want to use 10 different resources/courses, then Rocket Russian is for you.
+- People who want an all-in-one language course for learning Russian – if you like to keep things organized and don’t want to use 10 different resources/courses, then Rocket Russian is for you.
 Its holistic approach can be combined with other programs.
 But honestly, it’s not necessary.

 5 Benefits of learning Russian with Rocket Russian